LokiTechnologies/EqualAreaCartogram/README.md

 # EqualAreaCartogram
-A Python script that converts a Shapefile, GeoJSON, or CSV to an equal area cartogram SVG
+A Python script that converts a Shapefile, GeoJSON, or CSV to an equal area cartogram SVG or GeoJSON

 ### TL;DR
 Python script for creating Equal-Area Hexagonal Cartograms.